levibotelho/levibotelho.github.io/_posts/2013-07-11-the-difference-between-const-and-readonly-in-c.markdown

 title: The difference between const and readonly in C#
 category: Development
 tags: [c#, clr]
+description: The const and readonly keywords are similar to one another, but not knowing how they differ can lead to particularly nasty bugs in certain circumstances.
+Learn about the difference between the two and when to use one over the other.
 comments: true
 share: true
 redirect_from: "/the-difference-between-const-and-readonly-in-c/"